hassansaei/ImageJ-macro-workbench/macros/README.md

 ## Image Analyzer Macro Overview

-The latest macro script, `0_ImageAnalyzer_v1.2.ijm`, batch-processes ND2, CZI, and TIFF microscopy files to produce reproducible, figure-ready exports.
+The latest macro script, `0_ImageAnalyzer_v1.3.ijm`, batch-processes ND2, CZI, and TIFF microscopy files to produce reproducible, figure-ready exports.

 ### Key Features
 - Supports one to four fluorescence channels with automatic channel detection.
-- Generates DAPI-only images, DAPI + each channel, all pairwise composites, all three-channel combinations, and a final merged image (with or without DAPI).
+- Generates C1-only images, C1 + each channel, all pairwise composites, all three-channel combinations, and a final merged image (with or without C1).
 - Lets you select which image appears larger in the panel layout, now including every three-channel combo (e.g., `C1+C2+C3`).
 - Provides user-defined color assignment for each channel, including composite colors (Cyan, Magenta, Yellow) mapped to ImageJ’s extended merge slots to preserve color fidelity in exports.
 - Offers per-channel or global intensity controls with optional LUT baking.